pieces-app/pieces-os-client-sdk-for-python/docs/SeededWorkstreamSuggestionsRefresh.md

 # SeededWorkstreamSuggestionsRefresh

 This is used in the input of the /workstream/feed/refresh  The application here will let us know if what scope you would like to refresh the stream for.
-IE an Application will  provide bias in the items that are displayed.  note: context can be used here to provide further bias to the suggestions.
+IE an Application will  provide bias in the items that are displayed.  note: context can be used here to provide further bias to the suggestions.  if query is provided we will use global search.

 ## Properties
 Name | Type | Description | Notes